How to Install novelWriter on Ubuntu 22.04 or 20.04

 The recommended method to install novelWriter in Ubuntu is via its PPA, which is maintained by Veronica Berglyd Olsen.
 You have the option to choose between two versions of this PPA – the stable version and the pre-release version.

-The stable repository has the latest stable release of novelWriter, while the pre-release repository offers the most recent features, albeit potentially unstable.
+Note: The stable PPA has the latest stable release of novelWriter, while the pre-release PPA offers the most recent features, albeit potentially unstable.
 Note that if you add both repositories, Ubuntu will default to the one with the most recent novelWriter version, usually the pre-release version.

 sudo add-apt-repository ppa:vkbo/novelwriter -y